nvdaes/placeMarkers/readme.md

 Note: The bookmark position is based on the number of characters; and therefore in dynamic pages it is better to use the specific search, not bookmarks.

+# Changes for 17.0 ##
+* Fixed a bug which didn't allow to save place markers in some documents.
+* Fixed translated strings making translations to work properly.

 ## Changes for 16.0 ##
 *	Compatible with NVDA 2021.1 or later (required).
 * Skim reading is supported when moving to temporary bookmarks.